Chen-Gu/prioritization-appendices/README.md

-# ML-PerformanceComparison
+# Message Prioritization Appendices

-This repository contains an appendix of paper titled "A Decision Theoretic Framework for Message Prioritization via Machine Learning Algorithm in Vehicular Networks".
+This repository contains appendices for paper entitled "A Decision Theoretic Framework for Message Prioritization via Machine Learning Algorithm in Vehicular Networks".